ruby-hyperloop/hyperloop-js/README.md

 #  Hyperloop JS

-Client-side Hyperloop and Opal for static sites or fast prototyping, with no backend or build process needed.
+Client-side Hyperloop and Opal for static sites for fast prototyping, with no backend or build process needed.

 + Ruby code in your HTML pages is compiled into JavaScript on page load
 + You can work with Hyperloop Components, Stores, and Operations